Ever since I started prepping and survivalism, I’ve discovered a lot of really useful supplies. One of these is potassium permanganate.

 Tips for Using Potassium Permanganate

 - Staining: Potassium permanganate will stain!
-Those brown stains are almost impossible to get out, so proceed with care.
+Those brown stains are almost impossible to remove, so proceed with care.

 - Storage: You must keep it in a non-metal, non-reactive container.
 Containers should be air-tight and kept away from light.